-This 6-7 hour tour costs $105 per person plus 6% state sales tax.
-(If the tour runs substantially over the allotted time additional charges may apply.)
+This 6-7 hour tour costs $125 per person plus 6% state sales tax.
 Guide gratuities are at your discretion.
 We pay the Mt.
 Rushmore parking fee as well as the admission to Crazy Horse.
 We provide cold bottled water and you may bring any snacks that you like.
 Lunch and any other refreshments are at your own expense.

 If you would like to add Iron Mountain Road with pigtail bridges and tunnels that frame Mt.
 Rushmore, Needles Highway, Needles Eye, and Sylvan Lake, add another $15 per person.
 This adds approximately an hour and 45 minutes to the length of the tour.